-The Statement of Net Position includes all of the District's investments in resources (assets), deferred outflows of resources, the obligations to creditors (liabilities), and deferred inflows of resources.
+The Statements of Net Position includes all of the District's investments in resources (assets), deferred outflows of resources, the obligations to creditors (liabilities), and deferred inflows of resources.
 It also provides the basis for computing a rate of return, evaluating the capital structure of the District, and assessing the liquidity and financial flexibility of the District.
-All of the current year's revenues and expenses are accounted for in the Statement of Revenues, Expenses and Changes in Net Position.
+All of the current year's revenues and expenses are accounted for in the Statements of Revenues, Expenses, and Changes in Net Position.
 This statement measures the success of the District's operations over the past year and can be used to determine if the District has successfully recovered all of its costs through its rates and other charges.
-This statement is the Statement of Cash Flows, which provides information about the District's cash receipts and cash payments during the reporting period.
-The Statement of Cash Flows reports cash receipts, cash payments, and net changes in cash resulting from operations, investing, non-capital financing, and capital and related financing activities and provides answers to such questions as where did cash come from, what was cash used for, and what was the change in cash balance during the reporting period.
+This statement can also be used to evaluate fiscal stability and credit worthiness.
+The final required financial statement is the Statements of Cash Flows, which provides information about the District's cash receipts and cash payments during the reporting period.
+The Statements of Cash Flows reports cash receipts, cash payments, and net changes in cash resulting from operations, investing, non-capital financing, and capital and related financing activities and provides answers to such questions as where did cash come from, what was cash used for, and what was the change in cash balance during the reporting period.